 From westerns to romantic comedies to martial art films, it seems the East Bay has raised actors who can fit any role.
 Bruce Lee was born in San Francisco, but moved to Oakland and founded a martial arts studio here in his mid-20s.
 His son, Brandon Lee, was born in Oakland (though the family moved away when Brandon was very young).

 Innovative rapper MC Hammer is an Oakland native.
-He grew up in East Oakland and went to high school here.
-He was involved with the Oakland A’s in various capacities for years; he served as a batboy when he was young, and eventually borrowed money from several different A’s players to found his own record label.
+He grew up in East Oakland and went to high school there.
+He was involved with the Oakland A’s in various capacities for years; he served as a batboy when he was young, and eventually borrowed money from several different A’s players to found his record label.